lrivallain/azure_docs_watcher/README.md

 * List Azure docs articles
 * See the last changes in the Azure docs repository for a specific service/section
 * Use a GitHub oAuth token to increase the rate limit and the number of results
-* RSS feed for each section
+* RSS feed for each section (#7)
+* Cache capabilities are used to reduce the number of API calls to GitHub and improve performance (#9)

 # Known issues